Frequently Asked Questions

 How can I determine whether BCC would be a good fit for me?

 Prospective members have several opportunities to get to know current members and vice versa.
 First, come to an information session to learn more and get your questions answered.
 Second, attend our monthly Plenary business meeting and experience first-hand how we operate, make decisons, and interact with each other.
 These steps are required for all prospective members and designed to help with your decision-making.
 You are welcome to attend any of our BCC social events too.

-Why join the waitlist?
+Why join the interested buyer's list?

 If a member desires to sell their unit, the interested buyer's list will be made available to them.